BTS sweep all 4 grand prizes at Mnet Asian Music Awards for third year

-SEOUL - K-pop boy band BTS were the biggest winners of the night at the Mnet Asian Music Awards (Mama) on Saturday (Dec 11), sweeping nine prizes.
+SEOUL • K-pop boy band BTS were the biggest winners of the night at the Mnet Asian Music Awards (Mama) last Saturday, sweeping nine prizes.

 These include the four grand prizes of the night - Song of the Year (Butter), Album of the Year (BE), Worldwide Icon of the Year and Artist of the Year.